saidmtanzania/sentence-corr/README.md

-Simple sentences correction on start Uppercase and after comma(,) "This is simple webapp for self learning and improving"
+Simple sentences correction on start Uppercase and after This is simple webapp for self learning and improving